SourabhMulay/Database-Management-System/README.md

 This covers: Conceptual Modeling, Relational Algebra/Calculas, SQL Query, Integrity Constraint, Functional Dependency, Decomposition, File System, Recovery From Failure, [Major] Concurrency Control)

+This will help you in Designing and Modeling the Database.
+(High Level Design)

 # Database Management Systems 📀

 > Book Recommendation: